TRIQS/triqs/doc/about.rst

 Authors & contributors
 ======================

-The TRIQS library has been developed and is currently maintained by:
+The TRIQS library has been orginally authored by:

  O. Parcollet (IPhT, CEA-Saclay) and M. Ferrero (CPHT, Ecole Polytechique).

+It is currently maintained by:

+ O. Parcollet (Flatiron Institute, CCQ) and N. Wentzell (Flatiron Institute, CCQ).

 It is supported by ERC under Grant Number 278472.

 Other developers include:

- T. Ayral, H. Hafermann, I. Krivenko, L. Messio, P. Seth.
+ I. Krivenko, T. Ayral, H. Strand, D. Simons, H. Hafermann, L. Messio, P. Seth.

 Citation
 =========